-Parents who intend to withdraw their child(ren) should notify administration and the homeroom teacher as far in advance as possible of the expected withdrawal date.
-At minimum, the school requires a month's notice.
+Parents who intend to withdraw their child(ren) should notify the administration and the homeroom teacher as far in advance as possible of the expected withdrawal date.
+At a minimum, the school requires a month's notice.
 Reports and Leaving Certificates cannot be released or forwarded to new schools until:

-- The Account's Department has verified all updated payments concerning school fees - All Library books have been returned in good condition
+- The Accounts Department has verified all updated payments concerning school fees - All Library books have been returned in good condition

-Any refunds of school fees that have been paid in advance are related to the timely notification that a student will be withdrawn.
+Any refunds of school fees that have been paid in advance are related to the timely notification that a student will be withdrawn and are at the school's discretion.